andyGallagher/reversible-audio-buffer-source-node/README.md

         console.log(`node ended in: ${direction}`);
     });

-    // Wait for a few second...
+    // Wait for a few seconds...
     await new Promise((resolve) => setTimeout(resolve, 3_000));

     // Playback in reverse.